sivakirlampalli/Travel/README.md

 │── travel.css
 │── travel.js

-✨ Features
+✨ Key Features
-🧭 Multi-Page Navigation
+🧭 Multi-Page Website

-Each destination (USA, Paris, Europe, Malaysia, Singapore, Switzerland) has its own HTML page linked through the homepage.
+Each destination has a dedicated HTML page linked from the homepage.

-🎨 Modern & Clean UI
+🎨 Modern UI with CSS3

-Designed using CSS3 with consistent colors, spacing, and layout styling across all pages.
+Attractive color scheme

+Clean typography

-📱 Responsive Pages
+Responsive sections

-Pages adjust well on laptops and mobile screens using basic responsive CSS techniques.
+Banner & layout styling

-⚡ JavaScript Interactivity
+⚡ Interactive JavaScript

-Custom travel.js adds interactive elements such as:

-Page effects

-Simple animations

-UI enhancements

-💡 Easy to Extend

-New destinations can be added simply by creating a new HTML page and linking it to the homepage.
+travel.js adds small dynamic behaviors such as UI updates, effects, and improved user experience.

+📱 Responsive Design

+Layouts adapt nicely across different screen sizes using CSS.

 🛠️ Technologies Used

-HTML5
+HTML5 – For semantic structure

-CSS3

-JavaScript
+CSS3 – For styling, layout & responsiveness

+JavaScript – For interactivity and UI behavior

-▶️ How to Run
+▶️ How to Run Locally

 Clone the repository: